Elizabeth Ofosu-Adjare: Committees

 She is a member of the Health Committee and also a member of the Appointments Committee.

 Personal life

 She is married to Lawrence Ofosu-Adjare.
-She is the daughter of the late Isaac Kwadwo Adjei-Mensah, who served as Minister of Water Resources, Works and Housing during the Rawlings government, and was also Member of Parliament for Techiman North where she currently is an MP.
+She is the daughter of the late Isaac Kwadwo Adjei-Mensah, who served as Minister of Water Resources, Works and Housing during the Rawlings government, and was also Member of Parliament for Techiman North where she currently is a member of parliament.